-Q: Why did you send me this Notice of Internet Availability of Proxy Materials?
+Q: Why did you send me these Proxy Materials?

-A: We sent you the Notice of Internet Availability of Proxy Materials because our Board of Directors is soliciting your proxy to vote at the 2023 Annual Meeting of Shareholders.
-The Annual Meeting will be held virtually on May 17, 2023 at 9:00 a.m.
-Pacific Time, at www.virtualshareholdermeeting.com/MVIS2023.
+A: We sent you this proxy statement and the enclosed proxy card to you because our Board of Directors is soliciting your proxy to vote at the 2024 Annual Meeting of Shareholders.
+The Annual Meeting will be held virtually on June 5, 2024 at 9:00 a.m.
+Pacific Time, at www.virtualshareholdermeeting.com/MVIS2024.
 You will be able to virtually attend the Annual Meeting, vote and submit your questions during the Annual Meeting via live webcast through the link.
-You will need the 16-digit control number provided on the Notice of Internet Availability of Proxy Materials or your proxy card (if applicable).
+You will need the 16-digit control number provided on your proxy card (if applicable).

 This Proxy Statement summarizes the information regarding the matters to be voted upon at the Annual Meeting.
 You do not need to attend the Annual Meeting, however, to vote your shares.
 You may simply vote your shares by telephone or over the internet in accordance with the instructions contained on the proxy card.
-You may also print, complete, sign, and return the proxy card to the address in the instructions.
+You may also complete, sign, date, and return the enclosed proxy card to the address in the instructions.
+Please allow sufficient time for delivery of your proxy card if you decide to vote by mail.

-On March 20, 2023, the record date, there were 176,033,935 shares of MicroVision common stock outstanding.
+On April 8, 2024, the record date, there were 206,055,543 shares of MicroVision common stock outstanding.
 If you owned shares of our common stock at the close of business on the record date, you are entitled to one vote for each share of common stock you owned as of that date.
-We made this proxy statement available on or about April 5, 2023 to all shareholders entitled to vote their shares at the Annual Meeting.
+We made this proxy statement available on or about April 29, 2024 to all shareholders entitled to vote their shares at the Annual Meeting.